vijendharv/api/guidelines.md

 ### <a name="custom-data"></a>Custom Data

-> An ongoing investigation and design effort can be found at https://github.concur.com/developer/schema.

 * Services SHOULD NOT use ambiguous key names such as `custom1`.
 * Services SHOULD use a [RFC 3986 Uniform Resource Identifier (URI)](#RFC-3986) to disambiguate data and avoid name collisions.